 Every organization, faith congregation, school, or workplace needs a bank account.
 You can help steer more money into underserved communities, and into local economies, by encouraging any of the organizations you're a part of to switch to a better bank and shift investment funds into community investing options.

 Or, you may be able to become involved with the larger holdings of your religious denomination if it belongs to the Interfaith Center on Corporate Responsibility (ICCR).
-Bringing together investors across many faiths (Catholic, Episcopalian, Jewish, Mennonite, and more), ICCR members leverage the combined $100 billion of their investment portfolios to sponsor shareholder resolutions on climate change, the use of sweatshops, human rights, and other crucial issues.
+Bringing together socially responsible investors across many faiths (Catholic, Episcopalian, Jewish, Mennonite, and more), ICCR members leverage the combined $100 billion of their investment portfolios to sponsor shareholder resolutions on climate change, the use of sweatshops, human rights, and other crucial issues.
 To check whether your denomination is a part of ICCR, visit its website.

 Want your retirement to work for the world?
-Here are tools on how to encourage your workplace to adopt socially responsible options into regular retirement contribution accounts.
+Here are tools on how to encourage your workplace to adopt socially responsible investing options into regular retirement contribution accounts.